qing10101/el4ner_scu/README.md

-### `README.md`

-# EL4NER: A Lightweight, Training-Free NER Pipeline
+# EL4NER: A Quantitative Implementation of Training-Free NER

 ![Python 3.9+](https://img.shields.io/badge/python-3.9+-blue.svg)
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ![Paper](https://img.shields.io/badge/arXiv-2505.23038-b31b1b.svg)

-This repository provides a faithful implementation of the research paper **"EL4NER: Ensemble Learning for Named Entity Recognition via Multiple Small-Parameter Large Language Models"**.
-It showcases a novel, training-free approach to NER that leverages the collective intelligence of multiple open-source small LLMs (sLLMs) to achieve state-of-the-art performance with high parameter efficiency.
+This repository provides a faithful, step-by-step implementation and quantitative evaluation of the research paper **"EL4NER: Ensemble Learning for Named Entity Recognition via Multiple Small-Parameter Large Language Models"**.

+This project not only replicates the core EL4NER pipeline but also includes a rigorous, fair comparison against a state-of-the-art standalone LLM (Llama 3.3 70B), all designed to run on high-VRAM GPUs like the NVIDIA RTX A6000.

 ## ✨ Key Features

 - **🧠 Ensemble Learning**: Aggregates outputs from multiple sLLMs (Phi-3, GLM-4, Qwen2) to enhance accuracy and robustness.
 - **🚀 Training-Free**: Relies entirely on **In-Context Learning (ICL)**, eliminating the need for expensive and time-consuming fine-tuning.
-- **🎯 Advanced Retrieval**: Implements a novel span-level sentence similarity algorithm to find the most relevant examples for ICL prompts.
-- **🔍 Task Decomposition**: Breaks down the complex NER task into a four-stage pipeline: Demonstration Retrieval, Span Extraction, Span Classification, and Type Verification.
-- ** modular and Customizable**: Easily configure the number of demonstrations, the verifier model, and the input data.
+- **🔬 Fair & Quantitative Evaluation**: Includes a script to calculate Precision, Recall, and F1-score against the WNUT17 test set, ensuring all models have access to the same ICL examples.
+- **🖥️ VRAM-Efficient Scripts**: Intelligently loads and unloads models sequentially, allowing complex comparisons with multiple large models to run on a single 48GB GPU.
+- **📦 Professional Structure**: Code is organized into a clean, scalable Python package.

 ---

+## ⚙️ How It Works: The EL4NER Pipeline

+The entire process is designed to intelligently guide a committee of small language models to perform a specialized NER task at inference time.

 ## ⚙️ How It Works: The EL4NER Pipeline